itsmais/itsmais/README.md

 💬 I speak English, Arabic and a little bit of French.
 I sadly cannot speak all the languages I saluted you with 😿.

-📍 Working remotely; currently in Beirut, Lebanon.
+📍 Works remotely; currently in Beirut, Lebanon.

 <!--